The way you receive benefits and tax credits changed from September 2018 following the rollout of Universal Credit

 - are homeless and the council has placed you in temporary accommodation or you live in specified accommodation (where you receive care, support or supervision) or are in accommodation provided as a result of domestic violence

 If you do not fall into any of the categories above you will need to claim Universal Credit for help with your rent.
+Please only use this link to the genuine .Gov website to make or manage your claim Universal Credit, as we have been made aware of scam websites.

 Landlords can find further information and guides about Universal Credit online.